kota-agency/trace/web/app/plugins/hide-admin-bar-based-on-user-roles/README.txt

 = 3.7.1 - 06-02-2024 =
 Compatibility tested & Tested with the latest WordPress version.

+= 3.7.2 - 03-03-2024 =
+Compatibility tested & Tested with the latest WordPress version.

+= 3.8.0 - 15-05-2024 =
+Compatibility tested & Tested with the latest WordPress version & UltimaKit For WP support added.

 == Upgrade Notice ==
 Always keep updated.
 We frequently provide latest updates to run plugin smoothly with all other WordPress plugins and themes.